giantswarm/giantswarm-aws-account-prerequisites/README.md

 - **EKS support** (optional): Full EKS cluster and node group management, including add-ons and Fargate profiles
 - **Storage**: S3 bucket management for cluster artifacts and backups
 - **Service integration**: EventBridge rules, SQS queues, Secrets Manager, and service-linked role creation
-- **Crossplane support**: Additional permissions for infrastructure provisioning via Crossplane
+- **Crossplane support**: Additional permissions for infrastructure provisioning via Crossplane (this part will be moved to a separate IAM role; see below)
 - **IRSA and network topology**: Support for IAM Roles for Service Accounts and network topology management

 **Trust Relationships**: Can be assumed by Giant Swarm's CAPA controller user and by specific Kubernetes service accounts via OIDC (Web Identity).

+### crossplane

+**Purpose**: IAM role for Crossplane and installed providers to create and manage cloud resources.
+Crossplane is used for basic CAPA cluster creation in the Giant Swarm platform, but can also be used for customer application infrastructure.

 ### service-quotas